 - Member, Forestry Skills Forum, England and Wales

 - Member, National Forestry Forum, Department for Environment, Food and Rural Affairs (Defra)

 - Member, Working Group on Forests and Natura 2000, European Commission

 - Member, Forestry and Woodland Advisory Committee (North West England), Forestry Commission

 - Judge, Tree of the Year Award (England), Woodland Trust

 - Judge, Education and Learning Award, Excellence in Forestry Awards, Royal Forestry Society

-- Scientific Advisor, Irregular Silviculture Network (ISN)
+- Board Member and Scientific Advisor, Irregular Silviculture Network (ISN)

 - Governor, Cumbria Partnership NHS Foundation Trust